vladyslavpro01/vladyslavpro01/README.md

 #### About Me:
 <p>
-I am a senior PHP/Java Developer with experience in architecture design and development with strong problem solving skills.
+I am a senior FullStack Developer with experience in architecture design and development with strong problem solving skills.
 I love translating business logic into code.
 Finding the right Design Patterns and discussing them with colleagues gives me satisfaction and ensures that we make each other better at our profession.
 I enjoy applying Domain Driven Design to convert complex business requirements into code.
 </p>